sr2echa/atomicjava/README.md

 # AtomicJava
-a peer-to-peer book review service analogous to movie platform like letterboxd.
+a spring backend for peer-to-peer book review service analogous to movie platform like **letterboxd** _(but without following, upvotes, etc etc)_.
 Independently design the data model, implemented backend services, secure access, and with high quality through testing.

 ## erDiagram